ZakiZtraki/mcp-sonarr/README.md

 2. Configure the AI assistant to use the plugin
 3. Provide the API key when prompted by the AI assistant

+### Disclaimer: AI Assistant Access and User Responsibility

+**IMPORTANT: Please read this section carefully before using this integration.**

+By using this MCP server integration with AI assistants, you acknowledge and agree to the following:

+1. **Access Level**: This integration grants AI assistants the ability to interact with your Sonarr instance through the API.
+This includes the ability to:
+   - View your media library and download history
+   - Add, modify, or delete series from your library
+   - Trigger searches and downloads
+   - Access system information from your Sonarr instance

+2. **User Responsibility**:
+   - You are solely responsible for the installation, configuration, and use of this MCP server
+   - You should only provide API access to AI assistants you trust
+   - You should regularly monitor the actions performed through this integration
+   - Consider using a Sonarr API key with limited permissions if possible

+3. **Security Considerations**:
+   - Exposing this service to the internet carries inherent security risks
+   - Always use strong, unique API keys and proper authentication
+   - Consider implementing additional security measures like a reverse proxy with authentication

+4. **Liability Limitation**:
+   - The developers of this integration are not responsible for any unexpected behavior, data loss, or security issues that may arise from its use
+   - Use this integration at your own risk
+   - Test in a non-production environment before deploying to your main Sonarr instance

+5. **Privacy Implications**:
+   - Be aware that when using AI assistants with this integration, information about your media library may be processed by the AI service
+   - Review the privacy policy of any AI assistant you connect to this integration

 ## API Endpoints

 - `POST /mcp/sonarr-query`: Query Sonarr with an intent